smridhgupta/alpha-nids/README.md

 Alpha-NIDS monitors network in real-time for malicious activity or policy violations.
 It monitors , analyzes and alerts the network admin based on suspicious activities within network traffic on different network layers.

-# Configuration & Setup
-Setup the configuration in ‘config.ini’ file.

-Set the threshold.
-Set emails alerts to “True” or “False”.
-Set the MAC addresses of the whitelisted devices.
-Set the SMTP server config.

 # Traffic Monitoring
 Can monitor packets that match certain criteria, such as being of type IP, ARP, ICMP, UDP, or specific TCP ports (such as 53, 443, 8443, 80, 8080).